 - Theory of knowledge

-- Creativity, action, service (CAS)
+- Creativity, activity, service (CAS)

 For students who have already chosen their university course, it is important to check and mirror the subject requirements for the subject.
 Each subject or department will publish minimum entry requirements and ideal subject combinations on the university website or undergraduate prospectus.

-Generally, if you are leaning towards studying STEM subjects at university, then it would be important to take at least 2 and, ideally, 3 of these subjects:
+It would be important to take at least 2 and, ideally, 3 of these subjects:

-- Group 4: Biology, Chemistry, or Physics
+- Biology, Chemistry, or Physics

-- Group 6: A second science from Group 4
+- A second science from Group 4

 - Biology and Chemistry